CCRMA Documentation links: index contents overview rooms account staff about

 CCRMA’s recording studio is for CCRMA teaching and research.
 It is not a commercial studio nor is it supposed to be used for non-CCRMA-affiliated projects.
 It is also not a rehearsal space.

-Also please note that booking studio time on the CCRMA booking system does not correspond to permission or physical access to the studio room.
+Also please note that booking studio time on the CCRMA booking system does not correspond to permission or physical access to the studio rooms.

 In order to gain access to CCRMA’s recording studio, you must be an enrolled Stanford student and hold a recording-studio permit.
 How do you gain such a permit?